FEEDING FAMILIES LIKE YOURS

-Mark Wilson’s orchards sit next to a place called Bear Mountain.
-Which, he’ll quickly point out, was a misnomer until he saw his first bear a few years back.
-Mark, like a lot of Musselman’s farmers, has been growing fruit for generations — 6 to be exact.
+Being outside is what Mark has done his entire life.
 “I couldn’t deal with an office job.
 Outside things are just what I have to do.”
-And being outside is what Mark has done his entire life.
 After graduating from college, Mark went to Swaziland in southern Africa as part of a 4H program teaching American farming techniques abroad.
-After which he returned home to partner with his father on the family farm.
-Mark always wanted to be a fruit grower, which is apparent in the pride he takes in every apple he grows.
+He returned home to partner with his father, William, on the family farm.
+Today, Mark continues the family tradition with his son, Nathan.

 Our Environmental Responsibility

-Musselman’s and our family of growers have relied on the environment for our livelihoods for more than 100 years.
+Musselman’s and our farming families have relied on the environment for our livelihoods for more than 100 years.
 Sustainability is not something new to us—it’s why we are still here today.
 And ensuring our orchards will grow for the next generation of farmers is why we’ll still be here tomorrow.

 Not only do we pledge to meet or exceed existing environmental regulations, we also apply new approaches to cut down on product waste and reduce power and water use.
 Learn more about the sustainability methods we put into practice every day at Musselman’s.

 - A new wastewater treatment facility at the Peach Glen plant began operation in August 2018.
 The facility processes 45 million gallons of water per year and returns it to the local water table.